 Jonathan Mace joined College in 2014 having previously been a boys' Housemaster and Head of Economics and Business Studies at Warminster School.
-He is joined by his wife Beki, who teaches TPE at College, and their two children Isobelle and Ben who attend Cheltenham Prep.
-After graduating with an Economics degree from Durham University he taught at Malvern College and Warwick School prior to joining Warminster in 2009.
+He is joined by his wife Beki, who is Head of Theology, Philosophy and Ethics at College and a member of the Digital Ethics Lab at Oxford University, and their two children Isobelle and Ben who attend Cheltenham Prep.
+After graduating with an Economics degree from Durham University he taught at St Edwards’ Oxford, Malvern College and Warwick School prior to joining Warminster in 2009.
+Jonathan is a qualified Independent Schools Inspector, a Governor at a local primary school and is currently studying for an MA in Character Education.
 He has always been involved in the sporting life of school and has run rugby, hockey, cricket and golf teams.
-He pursues his own sporting interests, especially watching Gloucester Rugby and playing competitive golf.
+At College, Jonathan is currently Master in Charge of Golf and runs a Yearlings Hockey side.
+In his spare time, Jonathan pursues his love of reading, music, theatre and opera alongside active membership of two golf societies The Pedagogues and The Leatherjackets.

 Will Packer was educated at Olchfa School in Swansea and attended Loughborough University for his BSc before completing a PGCE at Swansea Metropolitan University.
 Prior to joining College as a teacher of Mathematics in September 2014, Will spent three years at Uppingham School as a Resident Tutor and two years at Trinity School, Croydon.
 Will is a keen sportsman and coaches rugby, hockey and cricket teams throughout the course of the year.
 Will is also involved in the RAF section of the CCF.